 School Focused Youth Service

-BCH SFYS work with schools to deliver targeted interventions for the SFYS target group (Year 5 to 12 students who are disengaging from education).
-Interventions are delivered in partnership with other agencies and/or consultants.
+- Coordinating the provision of targeted interventions to at-risk young people and their families in partnership with schools and community agencies.
 The key features of these interventions are that they provide opportunities for these students to improve their social and emotional skills, experience success, foster greater self-esteem, develop more positive attitudes towards learning and increase connectedness to school.

 More information on prevention and early intervention strategies used by government schools, as well as professional development available for school staff, can be found on the Department’s website, at https://www.education.vic.gov.au/school/Pages/default.aspx

-For wellbeing and engagement strategies, as well as an overview of professional development support, available in independent and catholic schools,
+For wellbeing and engagement strategies, as well as an overview of professional development support, available in independent and Catholic schools, see: